bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 The check-in function, if successfully executed, causes an LMS to perform a number of consequential actions.
 These actions are performed internally within the LMS, so how they are performed is beyond the scope of LCF.
 Depending upon the precise circumstances, some or all of the following entity record modification or creation actions might be performed by an LMS:

--   The LMS would retrieve the item record and modify to update circulation status and location.
+-   Unless this is a cancellation (request type RQT03) of check-out or renewal, the LMS would retrieve the item record and modify to update circulation status and location.
+An LMS may not block a confirmation request (equivalent to "no block" in SIP2). *(Modified in vx.x.0)*

 -   The LMS would retrieve the loan record for this item and modify it to update its status.